garyesmith/nextjs-blog/README.md

 ### Chakra-UI

 The [Chakra-UI](https://chakra-ui.com/) library is used for visual styling.
 This UI library provides extensive options for positioning, coloring and sizing the content across responsive layouts.
 The styling options available from Chakra-UI make a lower-level CSS module such as  `styled-components` unneccessary.

+## Future enhancements

+- Restore state of previously loaded posts when clicking back from an individual post page to the post index.